Code-Institute-Submissions/hangman-game-2/README.md

 # HANGMAN game

-This game ws built as part of the learning material for Code Institute's Fullstack Web Developer program (5P) Portfolio Project.
+This game was built as part of the learning material for Code Institute's Fullstack Web Developer program (5P) Portfolio Project.

 Portfolio Project Three: Python - Code Institute - Deadline 24th September 2021

-Hangman is an old school favorite, a word game where the goal is simply to find the missing word or words Python terminal game, which runs in the Code Institute mock terminal on Heroku.
+Hangman is an old-school favorite, a word game where the goal is simply to find the missing word or words Python terminal game, which runs in the Code Institute mock terminal on Heroku.

 You can check out the live game [here](https://hangman-game1x.herokuapp.com/)